kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - He will hopefully try to move out of the way with blasters still equipped; Sneak Attack him again and he will hopefully fall for the ideal two-round fight
   - If he shoots you instead, keep trying to bump him to keep him moving, or he'll equip his melee weapons
   - If he equips his melee weapons, you lose the +10 attack bonus from Melee vs. Ranged; try to avoid this at all costs, as the fight then becomes very difficult to win
-  - Use medpacs if necessary, though Bendak can one-shot you or stun you if you're unlucky
+  - Use medpacs if necessary, though Bendak can one-shot you or stun you if you're unlucky, especially without the Battle Stim
   - ***Finishes "The Duel Ring"***

 ## The Search for Bastila